Egypt's first Islamist president to be sworn in

 "Say it loud, Egyptians, Mursi is the president of the republic," the crowd chanted.
 "A full revolution or nothing.
 Down with military rule.
 We, the people, are the red line."

-(Additional reporting by Marwa Awad, Shaimaa Fayed and Omar Fahmy; Editing by Ralph Gowling and Eric Walsh)
+(Additional reporting by Edmund Blair, Marwa Awad and Omar Fahmy; Writing by Alistair Lyon; Editing by Edmund Blair and Diana Abdallah)